 Location: 108 Airport Drive

 The tool room is the hub for all activities in the Art Lab.
-This room is centrally located between the wood and metal shops and houses all hand-held equipment, safety gear, and miscellaneous hardware for all shops.
+This centrally-located room between the wood and metal shops houses all hand-held equipment, safety gear, and miscellaneous hardware for all shops.
 The tool room also houses a computer for research and communication available to students whenever the tool room is open.

-The 1,212-square foot metal shop has 22-foot ceilings, four movable “elephant nose” ventilation hoses, and a roof-mounted exhaust system for removal of toxic fumes.
+The 1,212-square foot metal shop has 22-foot ceilings, four movable “elephant nose” ventilation hoses, and a roof-mounted exhaust system for removing toxic fumes.
 The facility also houses two permanent welding areas, a brazing area, and several tables for laying out.
-It is adjacent to the dock, where students can access a forging/ fabrication area.
+It is next to the dock, where students can access a forging/ fabrication area.

 The spacious woodshop facility covers 1,383-square feet and has a 22-foot ceiling.
 Ventilation is provided through a roof-mounted exhaust fan and dust-collection hoses connected to other equipment.
 There are three 8′ x 3′ woodworking tables with vises, two racks, and eight shelves.